9th April 2013 - 4 min read

 Islamic Banks also refrain from investments that encourage practices that violate Islamic ethics and moral values, such as gambling and alcohol consumption.
 Despite popular misconceptions, non-Muslims are eligible for Syariah compliant loans as well.

-These are just the bare basics on the types of loans available.
+These are just the bare basics of the types of loans available.
 If you need to find out more check RinggitPlus often for more helpful tips on loans and personal financing.
 On top of that, remember to use our free personal loan calculator in Malaysia!

 Image credited to Andrew Bain

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.